-SoFi and Prosper are two companies with personal loan products that have been getting a lot of attention.
+SoFi and Prosper are two leading personal loan lenders that have been making waves in the online lending space.
 The question, however, is which one comes out on top?
-Because there are similar features between the two products, it can be difficult to determine which loan product is the best one for any given situation.
+Because each company offers similar features, it can be difficult to determine which loan product is best.

-The following is a SoFi vs. Prosper comparison of the two loan products so you can decide which one would work best for your needs and your wallet.
+This SoFi vs. Prosper comparison will break down the two loan products, so you can decide which would work best for your needs and your wallet.

 SoFi Personal Loans